 - Elevate Feeders: Deer can be tall and may stand on their hind legs to stretch toward feeders.
 If feeders are positioned at least 7-8 feet above the ground, however, deer are much less likely to reach them successfully.

 - Try Bitter Foods: Deer won't eat every type of birdseed, and bitter-tasting seeds such as safflower and Nyjer aren't to their general tastes.
-Opting for seeds with hot pepper treatments can also deter deer, but birds don't mind the spicy varieties.
+Opting for seeds with hot pepper treatments can also deter deer, but birds don't mind the spiciness.

 - Store Seed Safely: In addition to protecting feeders, extra seed and bird foods should be stored out of reach of deer.
 Storing extra food in a shed or garage is ideal, or use a sturdy container with a latched or locked lid that deer will be unable to access.

 - Use Motion Sensors: Deer can be skittish and will shy away from unexpected motion or noise.
-Rigging motion sensors on powerful sprinklers, backyard flood lights or noisemakers can quickly deter deer.
+Rigging motion sensors on powerful sprinklers, flood lights, or noisemakers can quickly deter deer.

-Deer can be quite canny and will become accustomed to the same deterrent methods, and the best way to keep them out of the yard is to combine different tactics and switch techniques periodically to keep them on edge and away from the area.
+Deer can be quite canny and will become accustomed to the same deterrent methods.
+The best way to keep them out of the yard is to combine different tactics and switch techniques periodically to keep deer on edge and away from the area.

 When Deer Won't Leave

 If deer are still visiting the yard despite conscientious efforts to keep them away, it may be necessary to contact local wildlife officials for assistance.
-At no time should steps be taken to kill or injure deer (actions which can result in significant fines or other legal penalties), but encouraging neighbors to take their own steps to make the neighborhood less deer-friendly can create a combined effort that keeps deer out of the area, and backyard birders enjoy the visits of their feathered friends without feeling disrupted by deer.
+At no time should steps be taken to kill or injure deer (actions which can result in significant fines or other legal penalties).
+Encouraging neighbors to take their own steps to make the neighborhood less deer-friendly can create a combined effort that keeps deer away, and birders can enjoy the visits of their feathered friends without feeling disrupted by deer.